EMI Calculator India - Calculate Home Loan, Car Loan & Personal Loan EMI

 Types of Loans in India

-• Home Loans: Interest rates typically range from 8% to 10% p.a., with tenure up to 30 years
+• Home Loans: Interest rates often range roughly from 8% to 11% p.a., with tenure up to 30 years (varies by lender, property, and credit profile)

-• Car Loans: Interest rates range from 9% to 12% p.a., with tenure up to 7 years
+• Car Loans: Interest rates often range roughly from 8% to 14% p.a., with tenure commonly up to 7 years (new vs used vehicles can differ)

-• Personal Loans: Interest rates range from 11% to 24% p.a., with tenure up to 5 years
+• Personal Loans: Interest rates often range roughly from 10.5% to 24% p.a., with tenure commonly up to 5–7 years (depends heavily on income, employer, and credit score)

 Loan Prepayment & Foreclosure